sleslein/vscode/jest-testing-standards.md

 ### Using Testing Library

-We use react to build user interfaces.
-As a result we should try our best to test our react applicaitons like as user interfaces! [@testing-library](https://testing-library.com/) will help us do that.
+We use React to build user interfaces.
+As a result, we should try our best to test our React applications as user interfaces! [@testing-library](https://testing-library.com/) will help us do that.

 > The @testing-library family of packages helps you test UI components in a user-centric way.
 >